About the Research Panel

 Types of Research

-A focus group is a form of research in which a group of people share their perceptions, opinions, beliefs and attitudes towards a product, service, concept or advertisement.
+A focus group is a form of research in which a group of people share their perceptions, opinions, beliefs and attitudes toward a product, service, concept or advertisement.
 Questions are asked by a moderator in an interactive group setting.

 Online surveys are usually used with a large group of people so the answers can be statistically reviewed and analyzed.
 This type of survey can range from being short with just a couple of questions or long with in-depth areas being explored with many questions.